 Hulu is another curated VOD platform that offers a catalog of TV shows and movies.
 It is accessible by most computer, mobile and connected TV devices.

 The standard service is ad-supported (AVOD) and has limited content.
-Hulu Plus is the paid subscription service with an option for limited commercials and no commercials.
+Hulu Plus is a paid subscription service with an option for limited commercials and no commercials.
 This service also has more content than the standard platform.

 In April 2015, Hulu had 9 million subscribers, according to The Wrap.
 Hulu is primarily known for current and classic TV shows.